 Although many professionals who choose to pursue becoming a Veterinary Technician do so because of their love of animals, knowing the earning potential within the career is an important factor.
-As of 2016, the median annual wage for Vet Techs was $32,490.
-While the lowest 10 percent earned less than $22,340, the highest 10 percent earned more than $48,330 (BLS).
+The median annual wage for Vet Techs is $35,320.
+While the lowest 10 percent earn less than $24,530, the highest 10 percent earn more than $51,230 (BLS).
 Ultimately earning potential is determined by the employing facility and demographic in which the practice is located.
 That being said, Veterinary Technicians working in research positions often earn more than those in other specialty areas of the career.

-“There is higher earning potential in some areas of the industry – such as research or sales – but clinical work does not pay as well,” Hughston warned.
+“There is higher earning potential in some areas of this healthcare career – such as research or sales – but clinical work does not pay as well,” Hughston warned.

 Unions, Groups, Social Media, and Associations

 The American Veterinary Medical Association is the nation’s leading advocate for the veterinary profession.
 The association serves to protect, promote and advocate for the needs of all veterinarians and those they serve.